-AUDIT COMMITTEE Policy 3435
+AUDIT ADVISORY COMMITTEE Policy 3435

-October 2025
+November 2025

 I. PURPOSE.
-The purpose of the Audit Committee is to assist the Winston-Salem/Forsyth County Board of Education (“Board”) in the process of procurement of an independent audit firm, to review the audit of the financial statements prior to presenting to the Board, and to assist in obtaining effective corrective action and necessary improvement based on audit findings and recommendations received from the external auditors.
+The purpose of the Audit Committee is to assist and make recommendations to the Winston-Salem/Forsyth County Board of Education (“Board”) in the process of procurement of an independent audit firm, to review the audit of the financial statements prior to presenting to the Board, and to make recommendations to the Board of effective corrective action and necessary improvement based on audit findings and recommendations received from the external auditors.

 II.
 MEMBERSHIP.
 The members of the Audit Committee are as follows:

-Five (5) voting members from the community not employed by the school district or having any direct or indirect business dealings with the school system.
+Seven (7) voting members from the community, not employed by the school district or having any direct or indirect business dealings with the school system.
+Four (4) committee members shall be appointed by the Board of Education, and three (3) committee members shall be appointed by the local County Commissioners, utilizing the process and criteria set forth in II.6 below.

 One (1) voting member from the community to be appointed by the Superintendent, utilizing the application process and criteria set forth in section II.7 below.

-One (1) voting member from the community to be appointed by the Forsyth County Commissioners utilizing the application process and criteria set forth in II.7 below.

 One (1) non-voting member from the school system to be appointed by the Superintendent.
 This person shall be the Chief Finance Officer or other appropriate member from the school system Finance Department as deemed appropriate by the Superintendent, and shall serve as Secretary of the Audit Committee.